Crazy/Beautiful: Box office

+Critical response

 The leads' acting was chiefly praised, with many critics saying it gave Dunst the opportunity to show her range as an actress.
 In a three-star review, Roger Ebert wrote Crazy/Beautiful "is an unusually observant film about adolescence," and that Dunst and Hernandez bring "real conviction to the roles, [so] we care about them as people, not case studies."

 Stephanie Zacharek of Salon wrote, "[Dunst's] performance cuts deep...What’s so painful, and so moving, about her performance is that she's bracingly alive every minute.
 Her self-inflicted numbness is a defense against suffering, but not a solution to it.
-And when she looks into Carlos' eyes, she gives the sense of, momentarily at least, seeing her way clear.”
+And when she looks into Carlos' eyes, she gives the sense of, momentarily at least, seeing her way clear."
 The Greensboro News & Record said Hernandez "manages to register such traits as honesty and integrity without being stuffy about it.
 That's not as easy as it might look."

 The film was also positively cited by critics for its handling of racial and cultural dynamics.
 "This is a classic love story, but one that's not afraid to take a few jabs at the cluelessness of goodhearted liberals who, despite their admirable intentions, can never quite grasp how the other half lives," Zacharek wrote.

 The New York Times critic A. O. Scott praised the lead actors and the film's lively soundtrack, but criticized the writing of other characters as flat and superficial.
 He concluded that Crazy/Beautiful is "an enormous improvement over the brainless, patronizing teenage romances" of the time, but also said it could have been much better if the filmmakers "had trusted themselves and the actors a bit more".